 Kaleb Toth – KAY-leb TOE-th, not TAW-th.
 Former NLL player and coach.
 Hearing Toth’s name mispronounced on a broadcast (after a decade as a star in the league) was the inspiration for the very first pronunciation guide.

 Steve Bermel – BERM-ull.
 Rhymes with “thermal”.
 IL Indoor writer and occasional Bandits colour commentator.

 Brad Challoner – CHALL-ah-ner.
 Brad says it’s like “challenger” without the g.
-Stealth broadcaster.
+Warriors broadcaster.

 Melissa Dafni – DAF-nee.
 One of my co-hosts on Addicted to Lacrosse.